 This means that even non-profit organisations can be classified as carrying out economic activities if they offer goods and services in a market.

-The rules for state aid say that we may provide funding for certain kinds of activities or projects.
-We often require an own financial input from the party receiving funding.
-The proportion of the party's eligible costs that we fund is called the aid intensity and is expressed as a percentage.
+The rules for state aid allow us to provide funding for certain kinds of activities or projects.
+The proportion of a party's eligible costs that we fund is called the aid intensity.
+It's expressed as a percentage.

 The maximum aid intensity that we may provide depends on the organisation's size and the type of project.
 Smaller companies may receive higher aid intensity levels than bigger companies.
-Please note that we follow the EU definition of small and medium-sized enterprises.
+To work out the size of a company, we aplpy the EU definition of SMEs.

 De minimis aid

-Besides aid according to the General Block Exemption Regulation, Vinnova may also provide de minimis aid according to the De Minimis Aid Regulation (Commission Regulation (EU) No 1407/2013).
-When we intend to provide de minimis aid in a call, it's stated in the call text.
+Besides aid according to the General Block Exemption Regulation, we may also provide de minimis aid according to the De Minimis Aid Regulation (Commission Regulation (EU) No 1407/2013).
+When we intend to provide de minimis aid in a call, it's stated in the call text and in the decision.

 How much de minimis aid we may provide

 The maximum permitted amount for de minimis aid is EUR 200,000 per company over three tax years.
-All aid awarded under this ordinance to the same company are added together, including aid to other parts of a group that the company is part of.
+To work out the total aid awarded under this ordinance to the same company, you should add them together.
+You should also include any aid awarded to other parts of a group that the company is part of.
 If you have received aid according to the European Commission's Block Exemption Regulation, you shouldn't include that aid in this calculation.